Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Numerical experiments

-The last column shows the (average) number of inner conjugate-gradient iterations required for the approximate inversion of the $(1,1)$-block of the preconditioner when $\beta_2=10^7$.
+The last column of Table~\ref{tab:modified_preconditioner} shows the (average) number of inner conjugate-gradient iterations required for the approximate inversion of the $(1,1)$-block of the preconditioner when $\beta_2=10^7$.
 We observe very low inner iteration counts upon mesh refinement, indicating that this modified variant might be a viable option to further reduce the computational cost of the AL preconditioner.
-Indeed, the gain in computational cost of the inexact MAL preconditioner with respect to the inexact AL preconditioner is quite significant, as indicated by the wall-clock time reported in Figure~\ref{fig:wallclock_comparison}, where we show, in a log-log scale, the wall-clock time (in seconds) to solve the linear system for a sequence of refinement cycles when $\beta_2=10^7$.
+Indeed, the gain in computational cost of the inexact MAL preconditioner with respect to the inexact AL preconditioner is quite significant, as indicated by the wall-clock time reported in Figure~\ref{fig:wallclock_comparison}, where we show, in a log-log scale, the wall-clock time (in seconds) to solve the linear system for a sequence of refinement cycles when $\beta_2=10^7$ for the square and ball test cases.
 The curve for the modified approach lies well below that of the inexact AL preconditioner.
-Although it requires more outer iterations, the former yields the lowest computational times, thanks to the lower number of inner iterations.
-More precisely, for the finest refinement level, $\mathcal{P}_{\gamma}^{\text{inexact}}$ takes about $300$ seconds, while $\mathcal{\widetilde P}_{\gamma_1,\gamma_2}^{\text{diag}}$ needs $67$ seconds.
+Although it requires more outer iterations, the former yields the lowest times, thanks to the lower number of inner iterations.
+More precisely, for the finest refinement level of the immersed square test case, $\mathcal{P}_{\gamma}^{\text{inexact}}$ takes about $300$ seconds, while $\mathcal{\widetilde P}_{\gamma_1,\gamma_2}^{\text{diag}}$ needs $67$ seconds.
 Compared to the unmodified variant, $\mathcal{\widetilde P}_{\gamma_1,\gamma_2}^{\text{diag}}$ gives a speed-up of a factor greater than four.
 A possible alternative would be to use $\operatorname{diag}(\mathsf{W})$ only in the preconditioner.
 This choice reduces the number of outer iterations but substantially increases the number of inner iterations, limiting its applicability due to the observed higher computational cost.
 Therefore, we omit it from the discussion.
-While a detailed comparison of the solvers is beyond the scope of this paper, we observe that these computational gains are representative.
+The timing data in Figure~\ref{fig:wallclock_comparison} should be read as representative of the implementation and hardware described above, rather than as a complete performance study.